saramcel/World_Weather_Analysis/README.md

 ## Overview
 It's great to have a vacation, but what if the weather is intolerable?
 We can help with that!

+_Note:_ This is my second try at this repository--the first one needed to be deleted because I was not pushing from the command line and I ended up putting my config.py file out there.

 ### Purpose
 This collection of code allows the user to select their preferred maximum temperature weather conditions and view cities from a randomly-generated list.
 Then the user can select four nearby cities to create a travel itinterary.